What is Yellow Fever?

 You can also wear long-sleeved clothing and use bug repellent to try to prevent being bitten by mosquitoes.
 If possible you should also avoid being active when mosquitoes are most active.

-Some countries may require proof of vaccination before you are allowed into the country, which is something you should check if you plan to travel to a high-risk country.
+In fact, some countries may require proof of vaccination for entry, so do your research and check beforehand if you plan to travel to a high-risk country.

 The South American countries where yellow fever vaccination is strongly recommended by the CDC include Columbia, Venezuela, French Guiana, Guyana, Suriname, Peru, Bolivia, Ecuador, Paraguay, and Brazil.

 Vaccination is also recommended if you are visiting western and central regions of Africa including Guinea, Sierra Leone, Togo, Ghana, Burkina Faso, Cote d’Ivoire, Liberia, Senegal, Gambia, Cameroon, Nigeria, Central African Republic, Democratic Republic of Congo, Rwanda, Burundi, Uganda, Kenya, Angola, Gabon, Republic of Congo, and Sudan.

 Yellow fever has a long history of causing outbreaks and epidemics in many parts of the world, especially in Africa and the Americas.